 - Avoid vigorous exercise immediately before and after meals.

-- Keep some simethicone (Gas-X) at home in your first-aid kit.
-It can absorb intestinal gas and if you suspect your dog is developing an episode of bloat, give 2 doses to him immediately before taking him to the Emergency Clinic.
+- Keep some Simethicone Anti-Gas (Gas-X) at home in your first-aid kit.
+It can absorb intestinal gas.
+If you suspect your dog is developing an episode of bloat, give 2 doses to him immediately before taking him to the Emergency Clinic.
 Simethicone is safe for use on dogs.
 (For small dogs: 1/4 adult dose; Medium-sized dogs: 1/2 adult dose; Large dogs: 1 adult dose)

 - Be observant and be aware of the early signs of bloat.
 Seek immediate veterinary assistance when bloat is suspected.